hacks-guide/Guide_Vita/docs/finalizing-setup.md

 1. Launch the VitaDeploy application
 1. Tap "App downloader"
     + If you don't see a green menu with this option, make sure you've [enabled unsafe homebrew](installing-h-encore#section-iv---configuring-henkaku)
-1. Select the following applications:
+1. Select the following application:
-    + Vita Homebrew Browser
     + iTLS Installer
 1. Tap "Download the selected apps"
 1. Wait for the app to finish downloading